8go/matrix-commander/README.md

                         rooms.
 Details:: If you want to print the joined members of all rooms that you are member of, then use the special character '*'.
+  --joined-dm-rooms USER [USER ...]
+                        Print the list of joined DM rooms for one or multiple users.
+Details:: For each user specified, it prints all DM rooms that you share with the specified user.
+                        There might be 0, 1, or multiple DM rooms for a given user.
+Short user names like 'john' can be also be given.
+If you want to print all DM rooms that you are member of, then use the special character '*'.
+For each DM room found a single line of output is printed.
   --mxc-to-http MXC_URI [MXC_URI ...]
                         Convert MXC URIs to HTTP URLs.
 Details:: Convert one or more matrix content URIs to the corresponding HTTP